Mini Macrame Christmas Ornaments: Easy DIY Macrame Ornament tutorial, perfect for the beginner. No macrame experience required.

 Then use a hairbrush or comb to brush out the cord and create the fringe bottom.
 You might have to re-trim the shape a little after you brush it out.

 Finally trim the ends of the twig, and add a piece of cord to hang the ornament from.

-The second mini macrame Christmas ornament I made was using the diagonal half hitch.
-It’s much like the half hitch we used on the first one, just at a diagonal.
+The second of our macrame projects, I made was using the diagonal half hitch.
+It’s another one of the basic knots, and much like the half hitch we used on the first DIY macrame Christmas ornaments , just at a diagonal.

 Diagonal Half Hitch Mini Macrame Ornament

 Start this ornament by adding 6 cords to a twig with a lark’s knot, just like the first one.

 To make this ornament, you make three rows of diagonal half hitch knots that form a “V”.

 The first cord will be your lead cord, holding it at a diagonal this time instead of horizontally, loop the 2nd cord up and over it, and through the hole you’ve created.
 Then do that again with the 2nd cord to complete the half hitch knot.